Table of Contents

 Kubernetes Resource Capacity

 In cloud environments, Kubernetes nodes usually refer to cloud provider instances.
-Node CPU capacity is the total number of CPU cores on the node.
-Node memory capacity is the total number of bytes available on the node.
+Node CPU capacity is the total number of CPU cores on the node, and node memory capacity is the total number of bytes available on the node.
 For example, an N1-standard-1 instance has 2 vCPUs and 3.75 GB of memory.

-Cluster CPU capacity is the sum of CPU capacities of all Kubernetes nodes that are part of the cluster.
-Cluster memory capacity is the sum of the memory capacities of all nodes belonging to the cluster.
+Cluster CPU capacity is the sum of the CPU capacities of all Kubernetes nodes in the cluster.
+Cluster memory capacity is the sum of the memory capacities of all nodes in the cluster.
 For example, a cluster with 4 N1-standard-1 instances has 8vCPUs and 15 GB of memory.

 Kubernetes CPU and Memory Request Commitment (Resource Requests vs Capacity)

-CPU request commitment is the ratio of CPU requests for all pods running on a node to the total CPU available on that node.
+CPU request commitment is the ratio of CPU requests for all pods running on a node to the total CPU available.
 In the same way, memory commitment is the ratio of pod memory requests to the total memory capacity of that node.
-We can also calculate cluster level request commitment by comparing CPU/memory requests on a cluster level to total cluster capacity.
+We can also calculate cluster-level request commitment by comparing CPU/memory requests on a cluster level to total cluster capacity.

-Request commitments give us an idea of how much of the node or cluster is committed in terms of soft resource usage limits.
+Request commitments give us an idea of how much of the node or cluster is committed regarding soft resource usage limits.

 Kubernetes CPU and Memory Limit Commitment (Resource Limits vs Capacity)

-CPU limit commitment is the ratio of CPU limits for all pods running on a node to the total CPU available on that node.
+CPU limit commitment is the ratio of CPU limits for all pods running on a node to the total CPU available.
 Similarly, memory commitment is the ratio of pod memory limits to the total memory capacity of that node.
-Cluster level limit commitments can be calculated by comparing total CPU/memory limits to cluster capacity.
+Cluster-level limit commitments can be calculated by comparing total CPU/memory limits to cluster capacity.

 Limit commitments give us an idea of how much of the node or cluster is committed in terms of hard CPU and memory limits.